rhysd/vim-color-spring-night/README.md

 ================================

 `spring-night` is a low contrast calm color scheme for Vim.

+It supports:
-It supports both GUI true colors and CUI 256 bit colors.
+- Both GUI 24bit colors and CUI 256 bit colors.

-Note that this color scheme is under construction.
-I'll fix many highlights incrementally.
+- Aware of running Vim on translucent window
+- Enable to tweak contrast

 ## On gVim or Terminal with True Color Support (24bit color)